 - Assisting law enforcement in preventing wildfires: Cooperate with law enforcement and fire officials by providing information or testimony if you have witnessed or have relevant information about arson activities.
-Your assistance can play a crucial role in preventing wildfires and holding individuals accountable for their actions.
+Your assistance can play a crucial role in how to prevent fires in the wild and holding individuals accountable for their actions.

 Wildfire Safety Final Thoughts